katzurik/katzurik.github.io/index.md

 ### 3. Snack2Vec - Snack Ingredient Embedding from product food Labels
 Part of the final project in Application in Data Science class, Tel Aviv University 2020.
-Using the food labels ingredients list of ~ 25K different snacks, I have managed project ingredients of snacks into the "Snack" space.
-Training a Skip-gram fastText model on the ingredient lists as if they were sentences with sequential context.
+Using the food labels ingredients list of ~ 25K different snacks, I have projected the ingredients of snacks into a "Snack" vectorial space by training a Skip-gram fastText model on the ingredient lists as if they were sentences with sequential context.
 After assigning a vector for each ingredient I have max/average pool the vectors from each list into a single vector that represents the parent snack.
-Here is a TSNE plot of snacks from a different category.
+Here is a t-SNE plot of snacks from a different category.
 [Notebook](https://github.com/katzurik/katzurik.github.io/blob/main/notebooks/Models.ipynb)

 ![Image](https://github.com/katzurik/katzurik.github.io/blob/main/images/snack2vec.png?raw=true)